ionos-cloud/ionosctl/docs/subcommands/snapshot-create.md

-      --datacenter-id string   The unique Data Center Id (required) -d, --description string     Description of the Snapshot -f, --force                  Force command to execute without user input -F, --format strings         Set of fields to be printed on output (default [SnapshotId,Name,LicenceType,Size,State]) -h, --help                   help for create
+      --datacenter-id string   The unique Data Center Id (required) -d, --description string     Description of the Snapshot -f, --force                  Force command to execute without user input -F, --format strings         Collection of fields to be printed on output (default [SnapshotId,Name,LicenceType,Size,State])
+  -h, --help                   help for create
       --licence-type string    Licence Type of the Snapshot(required) -n, --name string            Name of the Snapshot(required)